 Last Updated on

-If you are looking to lose weight, one popular (and very effective) method is to begin counting your macronutrients (macros).
+If you are looking to lose weight, one popular (and very effective) method is to begin counting your macronutrients (count macros).
 What is a macro you might ask?
 Macronutrients (or macros) are simply the proteins, fats, and carbohydrates you are consuming.
 These macros totals, cumulatively, add up to the total calories you are taking in.
 If someone says they are counting their macros, they are essentially counting their calories, but with an even more granular breakdown.

 Why would you want to bother tracking your food down to the macro level?
 If you can just count your calories instead, why add this additional level of complexity?
 First, if you are embarking on a fat loss journey, it is important to get in enough protein.
 Tracking your calories alone would not enable you to see how much protein you are getting in each day.
 Additionally, if you are attempting to eat specific macros ratios (for example, in order to reach ketosis) it is imperative to track not just your calories, but your macros as well.